coopdevs/handbook/How-to-upgrade-from-v11-to-v12.md

 postgresql >= 9.6 is needed by upgrade scripts

 ## Change Odoo v11 Postgresql port
 Using Postgresql 9.6 db directly in restore phase makes the DB upgrade to 9.6 unnecessary.
+NOT SURE
 ```
 db_port = 5433
 ```